GJdream/MGCalendar/Readme.md

 # MGCalendar (MIT)
 MGCalendar was made to be an easily customized calendar for iOS (See screenshots).

-Feel free to improve or add features (making them easily customizable :) as well).
-Let me know your changes by sending a pull request!
+Feel free to improve or add features (making them easily customizable as well).
+Let me know your changes by creating a pull request!

 ![ScreenShot 1](http://i1186.photobucket.com/albums/z367/markos7007/IMG_0862_zpsfb5b932d-1_zpsd88ae1d2.jpg)